1 How Does Mendix Enable Component Reuse?

 Reuse across applications can occur in the UI, logic, and data.
 Dive into the sections below for details.

 UI reuse is divided between components and styling, centralized theming, and referencing user flows from other apps.

 With the Mendix Atlas UI framework, developers can rapidly build consistent user interfaces through reuse while maintaing control and flexibility per app.
 With Atlas UI, it is possible to create a UI resource package that combines reusable elements, templates, and theming to reflect the brand guidelines of your company.

 The philosophy behind Atlas UI is that designers can create a company design language and implement best practices that developers can easily reuse.
 This helps to make designers more productive in that they only need to design UI components once, and it makes developers more productive in that they can focus on building functionality.
 The Mendix Platform uses several concepts for creating consistently great looking apps that can be encapsulated in the UI resources package.
 For an explanation of these concepts, see UI Design.

-You can share your UI resources through the Mendix private App Store or integrate them in company starter apps so that other developers can quickly reuse the design language when starting a new app project.
+You can share your UI resources through the Mendix Private Marketplace or integrate them in company starter apps so that other developers can quickly reuse the design language when starting a new app project.
 This helps to increase development velocity and create consistency across apps.
-New updates to the design language can be easily published via your company’s private App Store.
+New updates to the design language can be easily published via your company’s Private Marketplace.